w4af/w4af/doc/sphinx/install.rst

     futures==2.1.5
     $

-Replace ``futures`` with the library that is missing in your system.
+TODO: Needs to be reworked: Replace ``futures`` with the library that is missing in your system.
 If the ``pip freeze | grep futures`` command returns an empty result, you'll need to install the dependency using the ``/tmp/w4af_dependency_install.sh`` command.
 Pay special attention to the output of that command, if installation fails